||My Humble Opinion||

 Such were the stories and sacrifices of the American Revolution.
 These were not wild eyed, rabble-rousing ruffians.
 They were soft-spoken men of means and education.
 They had security, but they valued liberty more.
 Standing tall, straight, and unwavering, they pledged: "For the support of this declaration, with firm reliance on the protection of the divine providence, we mutually pledge to each other, our lives, our fortunes, and our sacred honor."

 Our current crop of politicians are drastically different from the Patriots that formed this country.
-Today's politicians pass laws that provide themselves incredible personal benefits such as private barbers where $ 2.00 gives them a haircut, shave, manicure and a shoe shine, private parking at airport terminals, private dining rooms ($ 6.00 will buy a before lunch cocktail or 2, shrimp cocktail, caesar salad, soup, lobster thermidor and/or prime rib or pheasant or roast duck, desert and a glass of fine wine or 2 or 3, to wash it all down, free private gymnasiums, free dry cleaning and laundry, free stationary and postage, free telephone, free fact-finding junkets all over the world (no Holiday Inns or public transportation for them) free health care for all family members, the greatest pension plan in the Galaxy and of course, fabulous expense accounts to compliment their generous 6 figure salary.
+Today's politicians pass laws that provide themselves incredible personal benefits such as private barbers where $2.00 gives them a haircut, shave, manicure and a shoe shine, private parking at airport terminals, private dining rooms ($6.00 will buy a before lunch cocktail or two, shrimp cocktail, caesar salad, soup, lobster thermidor and/or prime rib or pheasant or roast duck, desert and a glass of fine wine or two or three, to wash it all down, free private gymnasiums, free dry cleaning and laundry, free stationary and postage, free telephone, free fact-finding junkets all over the world (no Holiday Inns or public transportation for them) free health care for all family members, the greatest pension plan in the Galaxy and of course, fabulous expense accounts to compliment their generous 6 figure salary.

 Three things we will NEVER see our politicians vote for: 1 - Term limitations, 2 - Their entrance into the Social Security system, 3 - Flat Tax.